19hours/sg-statutes/Acts/Criminal Procedure Code.md

 the High Court may order —

-(i) that the case be transferred from a Subordinate Court to any other Subordinate Court of equal or superior jurisdiction; or
+(i) that the case be transferred from a State Court to any other State Court of equal or superior jurisdiction; or

+[Act 5 of 2014 wef 07/03/2014]

 (ii) that the case be transferred to and tried before the High Court.

-(2) An application for the transfer of a case may be made only after a court has fixed the case for trial in accordance with the pre-trial procedures in the Subordinate Courts in Part IX, and the order may be granted at any time thereafter before the conclusion of the trial.
+(2) An application for the transfer of a case may be made only after a court has fixed the case for trial in accordance with the pre-trial procedures in the State Courts in Part IX, and the order may be granted at any time thereafter before the conclusion of the trial.

+[Act 5 of 2014 wef 07/03/2014]

 (3) The application for the transfer of a case shall be by way of a motion and Division 5 of Part XX shall apply, except that where the applicant is the Public Prosecutor, the motion need not be supported by affidavit.